brevin33/Mesmerize-Renderer/README.md

 ## Install
 You can build the library using CMake.

-if you are using CMake then you can add this to your CMake by downloading this project or using git submodules and and this to your CMake
+if you are using CMake then you can add this to your CMake by downloading this project or using git submodules and adding this to your CMake

 ```
 add_subdirectory(MesmerizeRenderer)